 Description: The course of study concentrates on the hotel/restaurant complex, taking into consideration all phases of the enterprise, including coverage of topics in equipment selection, mechanical operations, traffic flow, hotel operations, and other ancillary functions to prepare the innkeeper and his/her staff for effective decision making.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring, Summer

-HTL 171 - Food and Beverage Operations

-Description: An introduction to food and beverage management, including the elements of stewarding, staffing, budgeting, purchasing, ordering, receiving, storage and control.
+HTL 171 - Food and Beverage Operations Description: An introduction to food and beverage management, including the elements of stewarding, staffing, budgeting, purchasing, ordering, receiving, storage and control.
 Topics include equipment layout and design, sanitation and analysis of the food and beverage operation in relation to the lodging facility.